← Back to Blog

 The apps that actually work for introverts trying to make friends share a common feature: they do something meaningful with your information before the match happens, rather than putting all the work on you after.

-Here is an honest look at the main options, ranked with introverts in mind.
+Here is an honest look at the main options, ranked by how they actually match you with potential friends.

 Bumble BFF has the largest user base of any dedicated friendship app, which matters in practice: you will actually find people nearby.
 The swipe format is familiar and low-friction.
 The limitation is that the mechanics reward quick engagement over thoughtful connection, and conversations often stall after a few exchanges.
 Worth trying if you are in a large metro and want breadth.
 For people who have already tried it, see our Bumble BFF alternatives guide.